Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.22 - May 23rd, 2019
+    * The state changes feature introduced in v.2.0.20 is now available for Ethereum.
+The endpoint is `https://api.blockchair.com/ethereum/state/changes/block/{:block_id}`.
+Please note that it shows only the balance changes caused by a block.
+Values are returned as strings because some wei values don't fit into int64.
+    * Some optimizations to the Ethereum mempool processing - we now show a lot more unconfirmed transactions
 * v.2.0.21 - Apr 22nd, 2019
     * We've added an ability to query multiple addresses at once.
 The endpoint is `https://api.blockchair.com/{:chain}/dashboards/addresses/{:addr1},{:addr2},...` (supported for BTC, BCH, LTC, DASH, BSV, and DOGE).
 E.g., now, if you need to retrieve information about 3 different addresses, you wouldn't need to make 3 separate queries, you'd need to query just `https://api.blockchair.com/bitcoin/dashboards/addresses/1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa,12c6DSiU4Rq3P4ZxziKxzrL5LmMBrzjrJX,1HLoD9E4SDFFPDiYfNYnkBLQ85Y51J3Zb1`.
 The response contains information on the set of addresses (total balance, total transaction count, etc.), information about each address, and the list of the latest 100 transactions for this set (iterable with `&offset=N`).
 The maximum number of addresses in one query is 100 (higher limits are available for our premium users).
 Querying multiple addresses at once works much faster (e.g. it's almost 95 times faster to query 100 addresses via the new endpoint compared to making separate requests).
 * v.2.0.20 - Apr 19th, 2019
     * Now it's possible to query state changes caused by a block for all chains we support except for ETH.
-The endpoint is `https://api.blockchair.com/{:chain}/state/changes/block/{:block_id)`.
+The endpoint is `https://api.blockchair.com/{:chain}/state/changes/block/{:block_id}`.
 The response contains an array where the keys are addresses which were affected by the block, and the values are balance changes.
 Example: `https://api.blockchair.com/bitcoin/state/changes/block/1` returns `12c6DSiU4Rq3P4ZxziKxzrL5LmMBrzjrJX => 5000000000` which means that the only state change caused by this block was rewarding the miner with 50 bitcoins.
 This is useful if you need to track balance changes for a lot of addresses - you can now simply track state changes and find the needed addresses there instead of constantly retrieving information about the balances.
 * v.2.0.19 - Apr 17th, 2019
     * Added alpha support for Ripple (see `Ripple support` in the docs)
     * Introducing Graph API for Ethereum (a possibility to find connections between two Ethereum addresses), see `Ethereum graph` in the docs) - it's in private alpha test mode